 Risk Factors to Watch

-Any hawkish surprise from the FOMC minutes or a stronger dollar could accelerate the sell-off.
-Conversely, a dovish Fed tone or a geopolitical shock (e.g., escalation in trade tensions or Middle East) could trigger a sharp short-covering rally.
-Key invalidation for the bearish view: a close above $4,713.
-For the bullish view: a close below $4,500.
+A hawkish surprise in the FOMC minutes or strong US retail sales could accelerate the sell-off toward $4,100.
+Conversely, a dovish Fed tilt or a geopolitical shock—such as renewed trade tensions or Middle East escalation—could trigger a sharp short-covering rally.
+The bearish view is invalidated by a daily close above $4,310; the bullish view is negated by a daily close below $4,180.

 Key Takeaways